[Last updated June 13, 2024]

 Caregivers of seniors can deduct several itemized expenses related to caregiving.
 Eligible deductible expenses include:

-• •Prescribed medication and medical equipment, including hearing aids and walkers.
+• Prescribed medication and medical equipment, including hearing aids and walkers.

-• •Transportation for medical appointments or services.
+• Transportation for medical appointments or services.

-• •Cosmetic surgeries, unless necessary following a disfiguring disease, an accident, or trauma.
+• Cosmetic surgeries, unless necessary following a disfiguring disease, an accident, or trauma.

-• •Nonprescription medication — except insulin — and illegal or non-FDA-approved medications.
+• Nonprescription medication — except insulin — and illegal or non-FDA-approved medications.

-Rules for expenses to be tax deductible
+Rules for caregiver expenses to be tax deductible

+Caregivers who want to deduct expenses should ensure they pay for care from an eligible account.
+Medical expenses paid for from flexible spending accounts (FSAs) and health savings accounts (HSAs) are not deductible because you have not paid taxes on the money in those accounts.
 FSAs and HSAs pull from pretax earnings and deposit the funds into a medical savings plan.
 These funds can be used for out-of-pocket health care costs for individuals and their dependents.
 It’s important to know that if a caregiver uses an FSA or HSA to pay for a given expense, they cannot also deduct that expense from their taxes.

 Tax credits for caregivers of older adults